isabella232/devo-ps.github.io/_posts/blog/_drafts/2013-09-11-zookeeper-doozer-etc-a-pissing-contest.md

 ## Doozer, kinda dead

 Doozer was originally developed by Heroku (at least based on this doc: link) a few years ago (link).
 It was one of the first practical implementations (as far as I know) of the Paxos algorithm (link).
-Doozer is implemented in Go, which is good because we get one binary that can run without any dependencies (why Go is awesome for writing devops tools, link?).
+Doozer is implemented in Go, which is good because we get one binary that can run without any dependencies (this why Go is awesome for writing devops tools).

 Doozer seemed to get a warm welcome from the programming community (links?) but recently the project has seriously stagnated and fragmented.
 There are lots of forks with different useful features, but no active core developers that would push the project forward and merge useful features (help them out if you like Go!).

+Doozer is divided into two projects Doozerd (the server, https://github.com/ha/doozerd) and Doozer (the client, https://github.com/ha/doozerd).
+The deployment is relatively easy for the simple usecase, you just start the doozer servers in your servers.
+After starting the first server you point the following doozer servers to the existing instances creating a cluster.
+Clients can then get and set data connecting to any server.
+The operations will be very slow compared to simple databases because clster-wide consensus has to be acquired before committing the operation.
+This takes some time doing it over the network.
+Doozer user paxos algorithm was originally designed for cross-processor communication (http://en.wikipedia.org/wiki/Paxos_%28computer_science%29).

 Doozer was a step towards the right direction.
 It is very simple to use an setup and they even have a cool logo!
 After starting to use it we started to notice that it wasn't as finished as we had hoped (incomplete documentation for example) and wasn't answering our specific needs very well.
 For example we would need enryption at some point that doozer didn't provide.